A methodology for building AI agents

 - Penligent, Security Analysis: CVEs and security

 - Scaffold (or harness): the software infrastructure surrounding the AI model.
-It's the code that receives the model's requests, executes actions (read a file, run a command), manages permissions, and returns results.
+It is the code that receives the model's requests, executes actions (read a file, run a command), manages permissions, and returns results.
 The model "thinks", the scaffold "does".

 - System prompt: the instruction text sent to the model at the start of every conversation.
 It defines its behavior, tools, and rules.
-In Claude Code, it's ~50,000 tokens.
+In Claude Code, it is ~50,000 tokens.

 - Tool call: a structured call from the model to a tool.
 The model emits JSON ("I want to read this file"), the scaffold executes it and returns the result.